NI-Measurement-Plug-Ins/pmic-labview/README.md

 # PMIC - LabVIEW

 "pmic-labview" is a MeasurementLink LabVIEW plugin for making measurements for Power Management IC's.
-This plugin supplies power to the DUT and sinks power from the DUT and validates the specifiactions of the DUT by performing measurements.
+ This plugin supplies power to the DUT and sinks power from the DUT and validates the specifications of the DUT by performing measurements.

 ## Key Features

  - Single channel measurements
    - Efficiency and Load Regulation
    - Line Regulation
-   - Load Transient
+   - Load Transient Response
    - Ripple

  - Multi channel measurements